 If your business is facing a major PR crisis, it’s best to determine the severity of the issue an rectify it as soon as possible.
 This could mean termination of an employee, mandatory cultural sensitivity courses, or probation.
 Whatever the outcome is, it must match up to the current issue at hand.
 No one wants to feel like they’ve been served injustice, so make sure that whichever way you decide to handle a bad review that can end up being a PR disaster, it not only rectifies the problem but appeases your irate customer as well.

 Remember that this is just a RESPONSE to a negative review, this is not supposed to be a two way conversation.
-On Google reviews you only get one response and your client doesn’t get a rebuttal.
-However on Facebook a review or recommendation can turn into a thread.
-You want to avoid this at all costs.
+On Google reviews, you only get one response and your client doesn’t get a rebuttal.
+However on Facebook a review or recommendation can turn into a thread and you want to avoid that at all cost.

-Avoid specifics and don’t ask questions.
-Those conversations are much better served in a space away from the prying public.
-One reason we keep it simple when we respond to negative reviews is because you don’t want the whole world thinking you’re a pushover and if they complain they get this or that as a result.
+Avoid asking for specifics, as well as questions.
+These conversations are much better served in a space away from the prying public.
+One reason why we keep it simple when we respond to negative reviews is because you don’t want the whole world thinking you’re a pushover and if they complain they get this or that as a result.
 Rewarding negative reviewers is never our intention but reparations will need to be made.

 Once you have followed these 4 guidelines on how to respond to a negative review the easy part is dealt with.
-Now you have to do all the heavy lifting back stage – when your client actually reaches out to you as you’ve asked them to do.
+Now all you have to do is the heavy lifting behind the stage.
+For instance, when your client actually reaches out to you as you’ve asked them to do.

 Remember that your goal here is two-fold.
-1) Save a relationship and protect your business from the loss of your customers lifetime value, and 2) have that negative review removed AND if you’re a real master, turn it into a positive one.
+First, save a relationship and protect your business from the loss of your customers lifetime value, and secondly, have that negative review removed and turn it into a positive one.

-Being humble in business is just as hard, if not harder, as it is in life.
-We all put great pride in our businesses, and the amount or blood sweat and tears we’ve put into them.
+Being a humble business owner can be hard sometimes, as you put great pride into your business.
+However, sometimes our pride has to be checked at the door.
 Bill Gates always comes to mind when I work with clients who are faced with the stress that comes with how to respond to a negative review.
 I always tell them this: